 Let’s take a look at the key proposals:

 Holbrook Road route

 The biggest never-built route was a continuation of the M275 along the line of the Church Street/Holbrook Road route.
-A new road on this route built later of course, but to a much lower standard.
+A new road on this route was built later of course, but to a much lower standard.
 The 1970s map shows dual carriageways and flyovers along the length of the route with the road continuing all the way to Albert Road.